Arizona executes a man who murdered his girlfriend's ex-husband

 Gunches' execution had originally been scheduled for April 2023, but was called off after Democratic Gov. Katie Hobbs ordered a review of the state's death penalty procedures.
 Late last year, Hobbs fired the retired judge she had appointed to conduct the review, and the state's corrections department announced changes in the team that lethally injects death row prisoners.

-Gunches’ execution was carried out by inserting IVs into his arms, according to news media representatives who witnessed the execution.
+The lethal injection was administered through IVs inserted into Gunches’ arms, according to a handful of news media representatives who witnessed the execution.
 In the state’s two previous executions, the IV had been inserted into the prisoner’s femoral artery.

-“This is probably the smoothest execution I’ve seen, and I think some of that came from the resoluteness of the person being executed,” said journalist Michael Kiefer of the Arizona Mirror, who has witnessed two executions and covered another nine.
-He said Gunches was pronounced dead 17 minutes after the injection was administered.

-Troy Hayden of 12News KPNX said he saw no signs of pain on Gunches’ face.
-“There wasn’t wincing or anything like that,” Hayden said.
+The media witnesses reported no visible problems with the execution.
+But Dale Baich, a former federal public defender who teaches death penalty law at Arizona State University and witnessed the execution, said he believed Gunches suffered from pulmonary edema, when fluid seeps into the lungs and causes people to drown in their own fluids.

+“The eight deep breaths and chest heaving, the gurgling sounds, and Mr. Gunches trying to catch his breath, are all signs of pulmonary edema,” Baich said.
+“Even though it may have looked peaceful, it was not.”

 Gunches is the second person executed this week in the U.S. Louisiana executed a man on Tuesday, and two more executions were scheduled in Florida and Oklahoma on Thursday.
 Arizona is the first state with a Democratic governor to execute someone since 2017, when Virginia did so under then-Gov. Terry McAuliffe.

-“The family of Ted Price has been waiting for justice for more than two decades," Arizona Attorney General Kris Maye said at a news conference following Wednesday's execution.
+“The family of Ted Price has been waiting for justice for more than two decades,” Arizona Attorney General Kris Mayes said at a news conference following Wednesday’s execution.
 “They deserve closure.”

+Price's sister Karen Price described her brother as a kind and loving person who enjoyed watching the Phoenix Suns and Arizona Diamondbacks and riding his motorcycle.
+She said her family was devastated by Ted’s death.

+“I’d like to imagine we would be both enjoying our retirement and perhaps planning a trip together, rather than me coming here to witness the execution of a man that took his life,” Price said Wednesday.

-Authorities say Price’s ex-wife struck Price in the face with a phone during an argument in late 2002 at her apartment, leaving him conscious but dazed.
-Price’s sister, Karen Price, said her brother had threatened to report his ex to child welfare authorities for doing drugs in front of their children.
+Authorities say Ted Price’s ex-wife struck him in the face with a phone during an argument in late 2002 at her apartment, leaving him conscious but dazed.
+Karen Price said her brother had threatened to report his ex to child welfare authorities for doing drugs in front of their children.

 Gunches arrived at the apartment later.
 He asked two other women who were there with his girlfriend to put Price in a car and drive him to a bus station.
 But when they realized they didn’t have enough money for a bus ticket, they instead drove into the desert, where Gunches shot Price, authorities said.

-Note: This story has been updated to correct the state attorney general's last name to Mayes, not Maye; to correct the account of media witness Michael Kiefer; and to correct attribution on a statement that Gunches showed no remorse.